 The following recommendations are remedies the Connecticut RCx programs can take to improve persistence.
 The utilities may already be incorporating many of these items, but the Evaluation Team recommends adding them to the program’s standard operating procedures.
 Because some of these recommendations would require additional work from RSPs, the utilities may consider altering the current incentive structure to reflect this.

-Require/allow adequate RCx follow-up services.
+Require adequate RCx follow-up services.

 Consider withholding a portion of the incentive for several months to allow RSPs to work with facility to “dial in” measures.